 I’m not convinced Puljujarvi is ready to put up 60 points or outscore Tkachuk, even playing wing with McDavid and getting some more power play time, just yet, but the possibility he could push a 60-point pace isn’t the knee-slapper it would have been 24 months ago.
-The thing is, I could be wrong.
+The thing is, I could be flat-out wrong.

 Puljujarvi still needs to show better finish around the net, but he’s spending more time there and there’s no question he’s going to get his chances playing alongside McDavid.
 As for what’s possible, McDavid has more of a front row seat than any of us do and he had plenty to say after the whitewash of Seattle Tuesday.

 “There’s definitely another gear he can get to,” McDavid said.
 “He’s such a big, powerful man, and as you play more games you start to figure the game out a little better, you start to understand where the danger spots are on the ice and how you can get lost.
 There’s definitely a thinking side to the game where Jesse can take another step.
 That will come with time.”

 How and when the timeline McDavid refers to will work out for Puljujarvi, I don’t know.
 Neither do you.
 The thing is, looking at the player we’re seeing now compared to the teenager who was rushed along and too often misplayed before going home to Karpat to figure things out, it’s a matter of when, not if.